mlochbaum/BQN/doc/map.md

         (>⟨20‿30‿10,50‿40‿60⟩) +⟜↕¨ 2‿1‿0≍3‿2‿1

 But arguments don't have to have exactly the same shape: just the same length along corresponding axes.
-These axes are matched up according to the [leading axis convention](leading.md), so that one argument's shape has to be a prefix of the other's.
+These axes are matched up by [leading axis agreement](leading.md#leading-axis-agreement), so that one argument's shape has to be a prefix of the other's.
 With equal ranks, the shapes do have to match as we've seen above.

         ≢ (0‿2‿6⥊@) ≍¨ 0‿1⥊0  # Too small

+        ≢ (0‿2‿6⥊@) ≍¨ 0‿3⥊0  # Too large

         ≢ (0‿2‿6⥊@) ≍¨ 0‿2⥊0  # Just right
-        ≢ (0‿2‿6⥊@) ≍¨ 0‿3⥊0  # Too large

-Leading axis agreement is described further [here](leading.md#leading-axis-agreement).